brandur/sorg/content/fragments-drafts/pgtestdb.md

 +++
-hook = "Postgres database templates make pgtestdb's database-per-test isolation remarkably fast, within reach of River's schema-based approach." published_at = 2026-07-29T01:15:00-05:00 title = "Fast database test isolation with pgtestdb"
+hook = "Postgres database templates make pgtestdb's per-test database isolation remarkably quick, around 100 ms of set up time, and within spitting distance of River's schema-based approach." published_at = 2026-07-29T01:15:00-05:00 title = "pgtestdb's template cloning approach to testing is fast"
 +++

-I was reminded by [Cup o' Go](https://cupogo.dev/episodes/proposals-proposals-proposals-and-faster-postgresql-tests-with-peter-downs) yesterday of the existence of Peter Down's [pgtestdb](https://github.com/peterldowns/pgtestdb), a Go/Postgres testing package.
+I was reminded by [Cup o' Go](https://cupogo.dev/episodes/proposals-proposals-proposals-and-faster-postgresql-tests-with-peter-downs) yesterday of the existence of Peter Downs' [pgtestdb](https://github.com/peterldowns/pgtestdb), a Go/Postgres testing package.

-Pgtestdb is built around Postgres [template databases](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html), a built-in feature that can try right from a vanilla psql shell:
+pgtestdb is built around Postgres [template databases](https://www.postgresql.org/docs/current/manage-ag-templatedbs.html), a built-in feature that you can try right from a vanilla psql shell:

 ``` sql
 CREATE DATABASE dbname TEMPLATE template_to_copy;
 ```

-Copying a template is very fast, moreso than migrating a test database from scratch, and _much_ moreso than some of the heavyweight Docker-based techniques some projects are using these days.
-At a low level Postgres enumerates the template's relations and copies their materialized heap, index, and catalog files in 8 kB page chunks.
+Copying a template is very fast, more so than migrating a test database from scratch, and _much_ more so than some of the heavyweight Docker-based techniques some projects are using these days.
+At a low level, Postgres enumerates the template's relations and copies their materialized heap, index, and catalog files in 8 kB page chunks.

-I remember reading about this feature years ago, but to be honest I'd forgotten it existed, and I was curious how it performed compared to other testing approaches, so I had Codex splice pgtestdb into River's test suite to see how it'd fair.
+I remember reading about this feature years ago, but to be honest I'd forgotten it existed, and I was curious how it performed compared to other testing approaches, so I had Codex splice pgtestdb into River's test suite to see how it'd fare.

 I like to think that River's testing methodology is more or less a gold standard for speed and reliability.
 It uses a custom set of test helpers that isolate test cases based on schema, an approach that's slower than [test transactions](/fragments/go-test-tx-using-t-cleanup), but which has some advantages: